-The wide troughs or basins, dug horizontally across hillsides are levelled flat with the contour of the land – so that the collected rainwater spreads evenly throughout the whole basin.
-This prevents water collecting in spots that are steeper above than others – instead distributing the water equally across the hillside.
+The wide troughs or basins dug horizontally across hillsides are leveled flat with the contour of the land – so that the collected rainwater spreads evenly throughout the whole basin.
+This prevents water from collecting in spots that are steeper above than others – instead distributing the water equally across the hillside.

 In order to sink the water, we mulch the basin and plant water-loving plants.
 We sink the water further by planting the berm with fruit trees and perennial crops – whose roots also help to secure the berm’s edge of the hillside.

 The continual process of slowing, spreading, and sinking the water has the long-term effect of raising the water table on the property – reducing your need to water so often.

 Simply put, on-contour swales work by harvesting rainwater on a gentle slope in order to prevent water wastage and potential run-off damage.
 While doing this, they simultaneously collect nutrients, provide yield, raise the water table, and prevent erosion.